 Commissions paid to lottery ticket sales agents.
-A state that has control over and responsibility for on-line and instant lottery games must file Form 1099-MISC to report commissions paid, whether directly or indirectly, to licensed sales agents.
-For example, State X retains control over and liability for on-line and instant lottery games.
-For on-line ticket sales, State X pays commissions by allowing an agent to retain 5% of the ticket proceeds the agent remits to State X. For instant ticket sales, State X pays commissions by providing tickets to the agent for 5% less than the proceeds to be obtained by the agent from the sale of those tickets.
+A state that has control over and responsibility for online and instant lottery games must file Form 1099-MISC to report commissions paid, whether directly or indirectly, to licensed sales agents.
+For example, State X retains control over and liability for online and instant lottery games.
+For online ticket sales, State X pays commissions by allowing an agent to retain 5% of the ticket proceeds the agent remits to State X. For instant ticket sales, State X pays commissions by providing tickets to the agent for 5% less than the proceeds to be obtained by the agent from the sale of those tickets.
 If the commissions for the year total \$600 or more, they must be reported in box 7 on Form 1099-MISC.
 See Rev. Rul.
 92-96, 1992-2 C.B.
 281.

 Escrow agent; construction project.
-When an escrow agent maintains owner-provided funds in an escrow account for a construction project, performs an oversight function for the construction project, and makes payments for the owner and the general contractor, the escrow agent must file Form 1099-MISC for reportable payments of \$600 or more.
+When an escrow agent maintains owner-provided funds in an escrow account for a construction project, performs management and oversight functions relating to the construction project, and makes payments for the owner and the general contractor, the escrow agent must file Form 1099-MISC for reportable payments of \$600 or more.
 This requirement applies whether or not the escrow agent is a bank.
 If the contractor is the borrower of the funds, do not report on Form 1099-MISC any loan payments made to the contractor/borrower.
-For more information, see Rev. Rul.
-93-70, 1993-2 C.B.
-294.

 Indian gaming profits, payments to tribal members.
-If you make payments to members of Indian tribes from the net revenues of class II or class III gaming activities conducted or licensed by the tribes, you must withhold Federal income tax on such payments and file Form 1099-MISC.
+If you make payments to members of Indian tribes from the net revenues of class II or class III gaming activities conducted or licensed by the tribes, you must withhold federal income tax on such payments and file Form 1099-MISC.

 File Form 1099-MISC to report the distributions to tribal members.
-Report the payments in box 3 and the Federal income tax withheld in box 4.
+Report the payments in box 3 and the federal income tax withheld in box 4.
 Pub.
 15-A, Employer's Supplemental Tax Guide, contains the necessary "Tables for Withholding on Distributions of Indian Gaming Profits to Tribal Members."